 Best Readings is a collection of Journal/Magazine Special Issues, books, articles, and papers on a featured topic.
 This Best Readings is on Green Communications.
-The contributors are: Jinsong Wu (Bell Laboratories, China), Vijay K. Bhargava (University of British Columbia, Canada), John S. Thompson (University of Edinburgh, UK), Honggang Zhang (Université Européenne de Bretagne (UEB) & Supelec/IETR, France), Ekram Hossain (University of Manitoba, Winnipeg, Canada), Daniel C. Kilper (Columbia University, USA), Rodney S. Tucker (University of Melbourne, Australia)
+The contributors for the original list in March 2013 are: Jinsong Wu (Bell Laboratories, China), Vijay K. Bhargava (University of British Columbia, Canada), John S. Thompson (University of Edinburgh, UK), Honggang Zhang (Université Européenne de Bretagne (UEB) & Supelec/IETR, France), Ekram Hossain (University of Manitoba, Winnipeg, Canada), Daniel C. Kilper (Columbia University, USA), Rodney S. Tucker (University of Melbourne, Australia).
+The contributors for the updated list in September 2018 are: Ender Ayanoglu (University of California, Irvine), Ekram Hossain (University of Manitoba, Winnipeg, Canada).

 IEEE Journal of Selected Topics in "Quantum Electronics, Special Issue on Green Photonics", vol.17, no.2, 2011